How MARCUS Reviews Sources

 - searching and ranking

-- context assembly
+- evidence assembly

 - response planning